A Stable Measure of Similarity for Time Series using Persistent Homology

-We introduce a procedure for computing the conditional periodicity score of a discrete time series $\{f_{i}(t_{p})\}_{p=1}^{P}$ given another $\{f_{j}(t_{p})\}_{p=1}^{P}$, $P \in \mathbb{N}$ (see Algorithm \ref{alg:pseudocode}).
-We first fit two continuous time series $f_i^{\text{cts}}$ and $f_j^{\text{cts}}$ onto each discrete signal over the interval $[0,2\pi]$ via cubic spline interpolation \cite{SW1Pers_published_}.
-We then estimate the length of one cycle of $f_i$ and $f_j$ using the discrete fast Fourier transform (FFT) on the continuously-fitted series.
-More specifically, we compute the discrete fast Fourier spectra of $f_i$ and $f_j$ up to their Nyquist frequency of $\frac{P}{2}$.
-We then estimate $w_i$ and $w_j$ as the frequency indices corresponding to the maximum spectral densities corresponding to $f_i$ and $f_j$, respectively.
-We assign $f_1$ as the series with the larger cycle-length and $f_2$ as that with the smaller length.
-We then compute the top $K$ principal components of the conditional SWE.
+We introduce a procedure for computing the conditional periodicity score of a discrete time series $f_i(T)$ given another $f_j(T)$, for $T = \{t_0,t_1,\dots,t_{N-1}\}_{N \in \mathbb{N}}$.
+We then estimate the frequency of $f_j$ using the arg maximum of the spectral magnitude produced via the discrete fast Fourier transform.
+We particularly compute the discrete fast Fourier spectra of $f_j$, which we denote below by the absolute value of the dot product of the discrete signal with a pure sinusoidal with frequency $k$ cycles every $N$ time steps: